 Our SciPlay business segment is a leading developer and publisher of social games on mobile and web platforms.
-SciPlay currently offers seven core games, including social casino games Jackpot Party Casino, Gold Fish Casino, Hot Shot Casino and Quick Hit Slots, and casual games MONOPOLY Slots, Bingo Showdown and 88 Fortunes Slots.
+SciPlay currently offers seven core games, including social casino games Jackpot Party Casino, Gold Fish Casino, Hot Shot Casino and Quick Hit Slots, and casual games MONOPOLY Slots, Bingo Showdown and 88 Fortunes Slots and recently added a solitaire social game as a part of the Come2Play acquisition.
 SciPlay's social casino games typically include slots-style game play and occasionally include table games-style game play, while SciPlay's casual games blend slots-style or bingo game play with adventure game features.
-All of SciPlay's games are offered and played on multiple platforms, including Apple, Google, Facebook and Amazon, with some games available on the Microsoft platform.
+All of SciPlay's games are offered and played on multiple platforms, including Apple, Google, Facebook, Amazon, and the Microsoft platform.
 In addition to SciPlay's internally created games, SciPlay's content library includes recognizable, real-world slot and table games content from SGC.
 This content allows players who like playing land-based slot machines to enjoy some of those same titles in SciPlay's free-to-play games.
-SciPlay has access to SGC's library of more than 1,500 iconic casino titles, including titles and content from third-party licensed brands such as JAMES BONDTM, MONOPOLY, CIRQUE DE SOLEILTM, THE FLINTSTONESTM, CHEERSTM and THE GODFATHERTM.
+SciPlay has access to SGC's library of more than 1,500 iconic casino titles, including titles and content from third-party licensed brands such as MONOPOLY, JAMES BOND, THE FLINTSTONES, MICHAEL JACKSON, and PLAYBOY.